Then, if you like that Report, you might tolerate some of my journal entries--by

 about that part of this beautiful country!
 The first time I was there, it was

-b.k., the second I was neigh on 7 months pregnant with Ryan, and Dana and I
+b.k., the second I was neigh on 7 months pregnant with our first kid, and Dana and I

 hiked--with gear, mind you--to camp at Phantom Ranch, a vertical mile down at